A Brief Introduction to Content Delivery Network(CDN)

 Microsoft Azure Content Delivery Network (CDN) –

-It is a global CDN for audio, video, applications, images, and other static files.
-And it can be used to cache static assets of a website geographically which is closer to the user to increase performance.
+It is a global CDN for audio, video, apps, images, and static files, caching assets closer to users to boost performance.

 CDN Performance Analytics and Comparison: